Spring Heeled Jack (band): Ignition Records

 It was during this period that the Skalars, tour mates and friends from St. Louis, Missouri, were in need of a trumpet player to record their second album.
 Tyler Jones was invited to fill in for the recording of the album, titled Change Up, which was released in 1999.
 Spring Heeled Jack entered the studio, once again, to record three new songs that were not released.
 One of the songs was a cover of The Stray Cats song, "Sexy & 17" which the band regularly performed during live performances.
 That song was released through a digital re-release of the album years later.
 A second song was titled "Lonely."
 A third song, titled "Josie," a re-worked version of the band's single, "Jolene," was submitted for use in the Drew Barrymore film, Never Been Kissed but was rejected.
 The band altered the title to "Josie" to coincide with the name of Barrymore's character in the film.

-Things seemed to be going well for the band when it was announced that the Ignition Records label would be going out of business.
-Suddenly, the band no longer had a recording contract and, as a result, no label support.
+Things seemed to be going well for the band until it was announced that Ignition Records was shutting down, leaving the band without a record label or label support.
 As this was happening, the band was in the midst of what would be their final tour of California.
-Kyle Herrman, a friend of the band, accompanied them for several days and filmed the documentary, Mass Appeal Madness.
+Kyle Herrman, an old friend of the band, accompanied them for several days and filmed the documentary, Mass Appeal Madness.
 While initially only available at the band's final show, the film would continue to be sold on the internet for several more years.